luongtu996/lti-document/README.md

   ![Config.Canvas.5](/images/config.canvas.5.png)
 5. Click **SAVE**.
    ![Config.Canvas.6](/images/config.canvas.6.png)
 You're all set.
-The Learn LTI tool is now configured on your Canvas LMS and your Educators will be able to use it to bring Microsoft Learn content to their courses.
+The Learn LTI tool is now configured on your Canvas LMS and your Educators will be able to use it to bring Assessment content to their courses.